adityaprasad502/adityaprasad502/README.md

 </tr>
 </tbody></table>
 <p><strong><g-emoji class="g-emoji" alias="black_joker" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f0cf.png">🃏</g-emoji> Random Joke for Today</strong></p>
-<pre><code>To understand what recursion is...
+<pre><code>Why is peter pan always flying?
 </code></pre>
-<pre><code>~&gt; You must first understand what recursion is
+<pre><code>~&gt; Because he neverlands
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="books" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png">📚</g-emoji> Random Facts for Today</strong></p>
-<pre><code>1 ~&gt; In the United States, a pound of potato chips costs two hundred times more than a pound of potatoes.
+<pre><code>1 ~&gt; In Vermont, the ratio of cows to people is 10:1
 </code></pre>
-<pre><code>2 ~&gt; Walt Disney was afraid of mice.
+<pre><code>2 ~&gt; William Marston engineered one of the earliest forms of the polygraph in the early 1900`s.
+Later he went on to create the comic strip Wonder Woman, a story about a displaced Amazon princess who forces anyone caught in her magic lasso to tell the truth
 </code></pre>
-<pre><code>3 ~&gt; Firehouses have circular stairways originating from the old days when the engines were pulled by horses.
-The horses were stabled on the ground floor and figured out how to walk up straight staircases.
+<pre><code>3 ~&gt; There are 1,575 steps from the ground floor to the top of the Empire State building.
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="speech_balloon" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4ac.png">💬</g-emoji> Random Quotes for Today</strong></p>
-<pre><code>1 ~&gt; Kindness in words creates confidence.
-Kindness in thinking creates profoundness.
-Kindness in giving creates love. - Laozi
+<pre><code>1 ~&gt; That's the risk you take if you change: that people you've been involved with won't like the new you.
+But other people who do will come along. - Lisa Alther
 </code></pre>
-<pre><code>2 ~&gt; If the shoe doesn't fit, must we change the foot? - Gloria Steinem
+<pre><code>2 ~&gt; When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless. - Pema Chödrön
 </code></pre>
-<pre><code>3 ~&gt; It is not so important to know everything as to appreciate what we learn. - Hannah More
+<pre><code>3 ~&gt; Sometimes I am happy and sometimes not.
+I am, after all, a human being, you know.
+And I am glad that we are sometimes happy and sometimes not.
+You get your wisdom working by having different emotions. - Yoko Ono
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji> Note</strong></p>
-<pre><code>Last Updated precisely on 05/01/2023 at 19:23:02 IST
+<pre><code>Last Updated precisely on 06/01/2023 at 19:22:55 IST
-Next Update is roughly by 06/01/2023 at 19:20:00 IST
+Next Update is roughly by 07/01/2023 at 19:20:55 IST
 </code></pre>

 <!--END_SECTION:waka-->